Close up of two women hugging during a 12 Step Program meeting.

 At the heart of the 12 steps is a simple but deeply personal process.
 It starts with learning to be honest with yourself, then being open to accepting help.
 From there, you begin to make choices that lead to a healthier, more stable life.
 These steps aren’t just instructions.
 They’re building blocks that help people move from denial to clarity and from isolation to connection.

-4. Taking a personal moral inventory
+4. Made a searching and fearless moral inventory of ourselves.

-6. Being ready to have those defects of character removed
+6. We’re entirely ready to have God remove all these defects of character.

 What Is the Narcotics Anonymous Program Like?